-It’s only been a few weeks since Softube joined the Time+Space stable of music software brands, but these Swedish-based, self-dubbed rock n’ roll scientists are already making waves with our customers with their world class plug-ins for audio professionals and musicians.
+It’s only been a few weeks since Softube joined the Time+Space stable of music software brands, but these Swedish-based, self-dubbed rock n’ roll scientists are already making waves with our customers with their world-class plug-ins for audio professionals and musicians.

-With the recent release of Modular – a modular synth plug-in that has the look, feel and sound of analog Eurorack hardware, we thought it was about time we had a chat with one of the masters behind the incredible software – Niklas Odelholm, Softube’s Vice President of Products.
+With the recent release of Modular – a modular synth plug-in that has the look, feel and sound of analogue Eurorack hardware, we thought it was about time we had a chat with one of the masters behind the incredible software – Niklas Odelholm, Softube’s Vice President of Products.

 Hi Niklas, lets start at the beginning, how did Softube come about?